-The study of gross human anatomy including muscle, tendon, ligament, innervation, and vascular supply of the upper extremities, skeletal system, and Thoracic Organs.
+The study of gross human anatomy including muscle, tendon, ligament, innervation, and vascular supply of the upper and lower extremities.
 Prerequisites: Open only to DPT students in good standing.
-Co-requisites: DPT 721
+Corequisites: DPT 721

 Course Objectives:

 At the completion of the course content, the student will be able to: